 The jurisprudence examination is a 60-minute multiple choice examination.
 The content is pulled from the College’s MCQ Certification Examination item bank and covers the following Ontario specific topics:

 The Standards and Regulations E-Workshop is an online course that provides an overview of the Standards of Practice and the Regulations.
 It is designed to help applicants gain an understanding of the legislation, regulations, policies and procedures that govern Massage Therapy practice in Ontario.
-More information about the course is available here.
+Learn more about the Standards and Regulations E-Workshop.

 Massage Therapists from Unregulated Provinces or Trained Internationally

 Applicants who have not graduated from a Massage Therapy program at a private vocational school in Ontario, or a College of Applied Arts and Technology in Ontario (an ‘approved program’), must have their Massage Therapy education assessed.
 If their prior training is deemed equivalent to current programs approved in Ontario, they must also successfully complete the Standards and Regulations E-Workshop before being permitted to attempt the CMTO Certification Examinations.